permaweb/ao/dev-cli/README.md

 ## Testing example

-Once you have built your Lua into Wasm using `ao build`, the output will be a `contract.js` and a `contract.wasm` file.
+Once you have built your Lua into Wasm using `ao build`, the output will be a `process.js` and a `process.wasm` file.

-The `contract.js` file is the JS interop that allows invoking Wasm from a JS program, while the `contract.wasm` is your Lua code compiled into Wasm.
+The `process.js` file is the JS interop that allows invoking Wasm from a JS program, while the `process.wasm` is your Lua code compiled into Wasm.

 ## For Developers